 You need to prioritize learning styles and techniques that will help in making all-around improvements.
 Once you figure out your own learning style, you can make a plan to improve your English listening skills based on the resources that will work best for you.

 Making a schedule on a daily basis can help you focus on specific steps towards your language learning goals.
-It can look like:
+It can look like this:

-Day 1- You can listen to an English podcast on half time by using a transcript.
+Day 1- You can listen to an English podcast at half-time by using a transcript.

-Day 2- You then listen to the same podcast at normal time without a transcript.
+Day 2- You then listen to the same podcast at a normal time without a transcript.

-Day 3- Now, you listen to it for the final time, start making notes on what you heard and then the use of grammar and vocabulary.
+Day 3- Now, you listen to it for the final time, start making notes on what you heard and then use grammar and vocabulary.